Study Of Drinks With Artificial Sweeteners in People With Type 2 Diabetes (SODAS)

 Time Frame: All 14 day periods: Run-in (2-weeks, usual-baseline), weeks 11 and 12 (14 days), weeks 23 and 24 (14 days)

 Glycemic variability is collected by a masked Continuous Glucose Monitor (CGM), which measures individual glucose levels every 15 minutes for two weeks via a sensor placed on the participants upper arm (underside).
-Glycemic variability is defined as the CV and SD.
+Glycemic variability is defined as the Standard Deviation (SD) of the mean glucose during the wear period.
 The range of CGM data for inclusion in this study will be 5 to 14 days, consistent with manufacturer's recommendations.

 All 14 day periods: Run-in (2-weeks, usual-baseline), weeks 11 and 12 (14 days), weeks 23 and 24 (14 days)